Introduction

 Scientific or Theoretical Perspective

 From a theoretical standpoint, the Symphonie fantastique is a landmark in the development of program music—music that tells a specific story or paints a picture.
 Berlioz's use of the idée fixe is an early example of what would later be called leitmotif, a technique famously used by Richard Wagner.
-The symphony also showcases Berlioz's deep understanding of orchestration, as outlined in his treatise Grand traité d'instrumentation et d'orchestration modernes.
+But the symphony also showcases Berlioz's deep understanding of orchestration, as outlined in his treatise Grand traité d'instrumentation et d'orchestration modernes.
 His innovative use of instruments like the English horn, harp, and large brass sections expanded the palette of orchestral sound and influenced generations of composers.

 Common Mistakes or Misunderstandings